joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 ### The configuration used

 ### How To test that the configuration is correct:

 ### Step 7: Load balancing, multiple server nodes

 ### The configuration used
+The path to the configuration is "docker-images/apache-reverse-proxy-image".
+Now the Dockerfile tells the reverse proxy server to add the apache module "proxy_balancer".
+This will activate the option of load balancing.
+Some modifications are made in the "001-reverse-proxy.conf" to add the servers to the clusters.
+We create a cluster for the "static" servers and a cluster for the "dynamic" ones.

 ### How To test that the configuration is correct:
+1) use the right branch: git checkout fb-load-balancing
+2) build a image of the reverse proxy server (from the root of this repo): docker build -t res/reverse_proxy docker-images/apache-reverse-proxy-image
+3) build a dynamic server's image: docker build -t res/express_zoo docker-images/express_image
+4) build a static server's image: docker build -t res/apache_php docker-images/apache-php-image
+5) run 3 containers with a static server: docker run -d res/apache_php
+6) run 3 containers with a dynamic server: docker run -d res/express_zoo
+7) run a reverse proxy server: docker run -d -p 8080:80 res/reverse_proxy

+For the static and dynamic servers container you need a new command-line interface.
+This will help to see when the load balancing work.
+Normally you will see new connections and HTTP requests through all the servers.
+But for this, you will need to open multiple tabs in your Web Browser (at least 4) at the site labo.res.ch:8080/

 ### Step 8: Load balancing, round-robin vs sticky sessions